Tyrrrz/Tyrrrz.me/data/blog/wpf-frontend-using-ammyui/index.md

 Quite a long time ago I've stumbled upon a very interesting open-source project called [AmmyUI](https://github.com/AmmyUI/AmmyUI).
 Its main goal is to make designing XAML apps a lot better by... removing XAML from the equation.

-Ammy is a JSON-like layout language which compiles to XAML and also has some cool extra features.
+AmmyUI is a JSON-like layout language which compiles to XAML and also has some cool extra features.

 I've never been a big fan of XAML, so it got me interested and I decided to use it when starting one of my projects, [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter).